Three Little Birds (TV series): Filming

-Broadcast
+Release

 With the announcement of ITV's new streaming service ITVX in March 2022, it was revealed Three Little Birds would be launched on the platform in advance of airing on ITV.
 In June 2022, BritBox boarded the project as an international distributor.

-At the 2022 National Television Awards, Henry said Three Little Birds would be on in 2023.
+At the 2022 National Television Awards, Henry said Three Little Birds would be aired in 2023.
 The series was showcased at the London Screenings.

+Three Little Birds premiered on ITV1 on 22 October 2023.
+After the first episode had aired, the whole series was made available on ITVX streaming service.